-Laccases efficiently reduce dioxygen to water in an active site containing a tri-nuclear copper centre (TNC).
-The dynamics of the protein matrix is a determining factor for the efficiency in catalysis.
+- 10 Laccases efficiently reduce dioxygen to water in an active site containing a tri-nuclear copper centre (TNC).
+One reason for its efficiency in catalysis of this complex reaction can be the presence of mobility of active site residues.
 To probe mobility, NMR spectroscopy is highly suitable.
 However, several factors complicate the assignment of resonances to active site nuclei in laccases.
 The paramagnetic nature causes large shifts and line broadening.
-Furthermore, the presence of slow chemical exchange processes of the imidazole rings of copper ligand result in peak doubling.
+Furthermore, the presence of slow chemical exchange - 15 processes of the imidazole rings of copper ligands result in peak doubling.
 A third complicating factor is that the enzyme occurs in two states, the native intermediate (NI) and resting oxidized (RO) states, with different paramagnetic properties.
 The present study aims at resolving the complex paramagnetic NMR spectra of the TNC of Streptomyces coelicolor small laccase (SLAC).
-With a combination of paramagnetically tailored NMR experiments, all eight His N δ 1 and H δ 1 resonances for the NI state are identified, as well as His H β protons for the RO state.
-With the help of second shell mutagenesis, selective resonances are tentatively assigned to the histidine ligands of the copper in the type-2 site.
-This study demonstrates the utility of the approaches used for the sequence specific assignment of the paramagnetic NMR spectra of ligands in the TNC that ultimately may lead to a description of the underlying motion.

-Keywords: Paramagnetic NMR spectroscopy, WEFT, 1H-15N HMQC, small laccase, tri-nuclear copper centre.
+With a combination of paramagnetically tailored NMR experiments, all eight His Nδ1 and Hδ1 resonances for the NI state are - 20 identified, as well as His Hβ protons for the RO state.
+With the help of second shell mutagenesis, selective resonances are tentatively assigned to the T2 histidines.
+This study demonstrates approaches that can be used for sequence specific assignment of the paramagnetic NMR spectra of ligands in the TNC that ultimately may lead to a description of the underlying motions. - 25 Keywords: Paramagnetic NMR spectroscopy, WEFT, 1H-15N HMQC, small laccase, tri-nuclear copper centre.